kapilpendse/infantcribcamera/README.md

 #### Common prerequisites for all platforms
 * Python & AWS CLI
-* AWS default region set up to point to 'us-east-1' on the Raspberry Pi ~/.aws/.
-Currently Rekognition & Lex are available only in us-east-1.
+* AWS IoT Device SDK 2.1.1 (https://github.com/aws/aws-iot-device-sdk-embedded-C/archive/v2.1.1.tar.gz)
+* mbedTLS 2.1.1 library which is a dependency of the AWS IoT Device SDK 2.1.1
+* IoT device certificates
 * AWS SNS configured in your AWS account for sending out SMS, with default spending limit increased to suitable value

 #### To run on Raspberry Pi 3 with PiCam 2
 * Raspberry Pi 3 with PiCam 2
 * Raspbian
 * raspistill (comes with Raspbian)
-* AWS IoT Device SDK for C, with mbedTLS (https://github.com/aws/aws-iot-device-sdk-embedded-C)
-* IoT device certificates
-* mpg123 (sudo apt-get install mpg123)
-* SoX for 'rec' command (sudo apt-get install sox)
-* Configure audio defaults on the RPi to use USB audio dongle (see 'Setup of USB audio dongle' below)

 #### To run on Raspberry Pi 3 with USB webcam
 * Raspberry Pi 3
 * Raspbian
 * Standard USB UVC type webcam
 * fswebcam (sudo apt-get install fswebcam)
-* AWS IoT Device SDK for C, with mbedTLS (https://github.com/aws/aws-iot-device-sdk-embedded-C)
-* IoT device certificates
 * mpg123 (sudo apt-get install mpg123)
 * SoX for 'rec' command (sudo apt-get install sox)
 * Configure audio defaults on the RPi to use USB audio dongle (see 'Setup of USB audio dongle' below)

 #### To run on Mac OSX with built-in webcam
-* AWS IoT Device SDK for C, with mbedTLS (https://github.com/aws/aws-iot-device-sdk-embedded-C)
-* IoT device certificates
 * brew (https://brew.sh/)
 * mpg123 (sudo brew install mpg123)
 * SoX for 'rec' command (sudo brew install sox)